top of page

 [In Genesis 2:17, Adam and Eve were given a single commandment, “Don’t eat the tree of the knowledge of good and evil”, which was given for their protection.
 But sin, in the form of the serpent, fooled Eve and Adam, twisting what was intended for good to bring about evil, and thus led to the spiritual and eventually physical death of Adam and Eve.
 In the same way, our mind with its sin nature intact, takes every command given to protect us, and twists it, believing we are being denied something good, and we are fooled into sin.
 We know this is true by observing “innocent” children who work hard at a very young age to get around their parent’s protective rules.]

-12 Even though the Law is holy and the commandment is holy and righteous and good, 13 [are we saying] that what was good [when God created it] caused me to die?
+12 Even though the Law is holy and the commandment is holy and righteous and good, 13 [are we saying,] did something that was good [when God created it] cause me to die?
 No!
 Instead, this just reveals the evilness of sin, that it could take the commandment, which was good, and cause it to bring about death.

 18 For I know [also] that nothing good lives in me [that is, until I invite Jesus into my heart], because I have the desire to do good but not the ability to perform what is good.
 19 I don’t do the good things I want to do, but instead I do the evil things I don’t want to do.
 20 Now, since I don’t want to do the things I do, it’s not me that does it, but sin that lives in me.